 The New England Patriots are the reigning champ thanks to one of the most historic victories in NFL history, when trailing the Atlanta Falcons 28-3 in the third quarter.
-While the Patriots are the defending Super Bowl champions, a good number of teams have improved their rosters so there’s no telling who will emerge, and you won’t miss a minute of the action when watching on Free to Air or streaming the game live to a mobile device with a Free trial.
+While the Patriots are the defending Super Bowl champions, their partners in this year’s big event, the Philadelphia Eagles, are peaking at just the right time, and you won’t miss a minute of the action when watching on Free to Air or streaming the game live to a mobile device with a Free trial.

 NFL on ESPN of Australia vs Free to Air